sihra/CS-151-/README_HW5.md

 <b>Main Screen</b>
 <b>Columns</b>
  1. Backlog, TO DO, In Progress, Review, Done
      - Should backlog be a button where you press and a column sort of pops from the left of the screen?
      - Vidya requires we have a + button for creating a new task in that section, and then also on the dashboard too, but that would be a general create new button for project or task

 <b>Editing a Task</b>
  1. Vidya requires being able to edit the name, description, status, and due date
  2. She also requires the button say "Edit" while the title of the pop up should be "Edit Task"
       - I feel like she'll look for the small requirements she states in the homework and dock off points accordingly
  3. We can add a level of importance edit that would make the color darks as its more important

+<b>Saving/Loaidng a Taskboard</b>
+ 1. Vidya requires saving a taskboard and asking the user for a filename and saving it
+      - We should prompt a question for creating a folder for the TO DO list app to place all the taskboards in
+ 2. We also need to load the taskboard by asking the user for the filename

+ <b>Additonal Functionality</b>
+  1. I already detailed the background color one so if we use that we'll fullfill the requirement for at least one
+  2. This wasn't lised, but I also detailed the imporatnce one
+  3. We could add more from the list if we have time, the date picker one sounds cool too